ShiftHackZ/OrderAutomizer/README_en.md

 - The database is organized in a file form.
 - Sorting products by vendors.
 - Displaying the full name of the item with the input of quantity.
-- Editiong the contents of a table document before export.
+- Editing the contents of a table document before export.
 - Built-in database editor of suppliers and products.
 - Setting a password for the database editor (server side).
 - Export of the generated document to MS Excel.